 Home to school transport

 As mentioned, home-to-school transport was the other significant news of the summer.
 It was frustrating and disappointing that early, positive work with the transport department on developing comms for parents and carers (as mentioned in our summer newsletter) did not translate into a smooth and efficient experience for families.
 We published our position statement in July and are encouraged to hear recently that the transport department is now working towards the same goals.
-We are meeting with them soon to share your feedback and agree ways to work together to ensure the same problems don't keep on happening every year.
-Please get in touch if you’d like to be involved with this.
+We are meeting with them soon to share your feedback and agree ways to work together to ensure the same problems don’t keep on happening every year.
+If you’d like to be involved, please get in touch.

 What else are we doing?